eliransu/vibepass-desktop/SECURITY.md

 ## Security Policy

-- Please report vulnerabilities privately via email: security@vibepass.app (or open a GitHub Security Advisory).
+- Please report vulnerabilities privately via email: security@cloudpass.dev (or open a GitHub Security Advisory).
 - Do not file public GitHub issues for sensitive security reports.
 - We aim to acknowledge within 72 hours and fix high severity issues promptly.